 The Listen Campaign

 The Listen Campaign is a global annual media campaign for positive publicity of vulnerable and disadvantaged children and the projects that alleviate their difficulties.
-The Listen Campaign is presently under development and, when launched, will use the power of creative artists, the media and creative industries to campaign for the needs and rights of the world’s vulnerable and disadvantaged children – especially those who suffer from the scourges of poverty, disease, natural disasters, war and exploitation.
+The Listen Campaign is presently under development and, when launched, will use the power of creative artists, the media, and creative industries to campaign for the needs and rights of the world’s vulnerable and disadvantaged children – especially those who suffer from the scourges of poverty, disease, natural disasters, war and exploitation.
 For a preview of what is to come, consider this video as introduced by Samuel L. Jackson.
-A unique platform of traditional, new and social media will be constructed and, in collaboration with internationally celebrated artists from film, music and the arts, content such as documentary series and features for TV and cinema focused on the problems faced by children will be developed and broadcasted.
-In its first decade, the campaign aims to double the world’s media coverage of the problems faced by vulnerable and disadvantaged children as well as highlighting the projects that alleviate these problems, by providing $4 billion worth of media exposure.
-The Listen Charity expects to generate $1 billion of new funding for children’s projects in a decade and will provide grants, loans and investments to children’s charity projects and social enterprises that address these issues.
+A unique platform of traditional, new, and social media will be constructed and, in collaboration with internationally celebrated artists from film, music, and the arts, content such as documentary series and features for TV and cinema focused on the problems faced by children will be developed and broadcasted.
+In its first decade, the campaign aims to double the world’s media coverage of the problems faced by vulnerable and disadvantaged children as well as highlight the projects that alleviate these problems, by providing $4 billion worth of media exposure.
+The Listen Charity expects to generate $1 billion of new funding for children’s projects in a decade and will provide grants, loans, and investments to children’s charity projects and social enterprises that address these issues.

 No Limit Generation

-No Limit Generation was founded in response to the critical need for child well-being training and resources on the front lines of humanitarian crisis’ and vulnerable communities.
-It is designed as a holistic platform for recovery, support, and healing that supports to anyone working with vulnerable children and at-risk children.
+No Limit Generation was founded in response to the critical need for child well-being training and resources on the front lines of humanitarian crisis and vulnerable communities.
+It is designed as a holistic platform for recovery, support, and healing that supports anyone working with vulnerable and at-risk children.
 The organization provides critical training that equips aid-workers & caregivers to better protect, support, and heal displaced children.
 Their evidence-based, trauma-informed toolkit features a series of short, accessible videos that supports existing child well-being interventions.

 PeaceTech Labs aims to reduce violent conflict and build peace around the world by using technology, media, and data to accelerate and scale peacebuilding efforts.
 PeaceTech Labs leverage low-cost, easy-to-use tech and local partnerships to put the right tools in the hands of the of the people best positioned to make a difference: activists, peace-builders, and NGOs in some of the most violent places on earth.
 A spin-off from a program with the U.S. Institute of Peace turned D.C. not-for-profit, the work takes many forms, including the PeaceTech Accelerator for startups using technology to tackle social issues.
-PeaceTech Labs has worked in 81 countries, mainly fragile states and post-conflict countries, to build peace, build capacity and leverage technology for sustainable peace.
+PeaceTech Labs has worked in 81 countries, mainly fragile states and post-conflict countries, to build peace, build capacity, and leverage technology for sustainable peace.
 In the US, together with Drexel University in Philadelphia, Pennsylvania, PTL has launched the first degree program in Peace Engineering.
-In South Sudan, the peacebuilding radio program has reached over 4,000,000 people and 92% of them now feel confident in their ability to positive influence issues in their community.
-PeaceTech Labs’ work with local peacebuilders has demonstrates technology’s potential to prevent and stop violence while also fostering peace.
+In South Sudan, the peacebuilding radio program has reached over 4,000,000 people and 92% of them now feel confident in their ability to positively influence issues in their community.
+PeaceTech Labs’ work with local peacebuilders has demonstrated technology’s potential to prevent and stop violence while also fostering peace.

 Rosa Parks Museum

 The Troy University’s Rosa Parks Museum is the nation’s only museum dedicated to honoring the legacy of the civil rights icon and the Montgomery Bus Boycott.
 Its mission is to provide a platform for scholarly dialogue, civic engagement, and positive social change.
-Located in downtown Montgomery, Alabama, at the site where Ms. Parks was arrested, the museum contains historically significant artifacts, works of art, court documents and police reports.
+Located in downtown Montgomery, Alabama, at the site where Ms. Parks was arrested, the museum contains historically significant artifacts, works of art, court documents, and police reports.
 The museum also provides educational programs and scholarly resources for K-12, adult, and lifelong learners.
 It hosts diverse audiences during sponsored cultural events, educational programs, and temporary exhibitions designed to raise awareness and promote cultural appreciation, acceptance, and peace.

 Same God Film